-Workers employed in the Recycling and Solid Waste Industry face many hazards that can lead to some serious injury, illness, or death because of their daily exposure to harmful substances and use of hazardous machinery.
+Workers employed in the recycling and solid waste industry face many hazards that can lead to serious injury, illness, or death because of their daily exposure to harmful substances and the use of hazardous machinery.

-OSHA (Occupational Safety and Health Administration) has issued a notice to renew the Local Emphasis Program (LEP) to reduce the incidence of serious health and physical injury or death from hazards associated with assembly, breaking up, separating, sorting, processing, handling, and wholesale distribution of Solid Waste and Recyclable materials in Industry establishments.
+OSHA has issued a notice to renew the Local Emphasis Program (LEP) to reduce the incidence of serious health and physical injury or death from hazards associated with the assembly, breaking up, separating, sorting, processing, handling, and wholesale distribution of solid waste and recyclable materials in Industry establishments.

 What are the Risks?

 A major potential risk for workers is hearing damage from overexposure to industrial noise.
-A recent study of refuse collection and recycling of glass bottles had some of the highest noise levels ranging from 108-131dB, with personal noise exposure levels of about 100dB on the high end of the results.
+A recent study of refuse collection and recycling of glass bottles had some of the highest noise levels ranging from 108-131 dB(A), with personal noise exposure levels of about 100 dB(A) on the high end of the results.
 Another study showed when glass hits glass on refuge pickup from plastic wheeled bins being emptied, extremely high noise levels are emitted.
-Peak levels above 140dB were measured, making it possible for workers during a typical shift to frequently be exposed to peak noise levels over 137dB.
+Peak levels above 140 dB(A) were measured, making it possible for workers during a typical shift to frequently be exposed to peak noise levels over 137 dB(A).